Labs64/credit-tracker/README.md

 # Credit Tracker WordPress plugin

-The effective use of stock images and photography on your website and blog can have a massive impact on the legal requirements regarding proper providing attribution credits to photographers and image creators.
+The effective use of stock images and photography on your website and blog can have a massive impact on the number of visits which your site receives, and the positive response which visitors have to your sites content.
+Whilst a great deal of high quality images are available for free in the public domain, to really make your site stand out you’ll want to use images which are supplied by a top quality photographer or company.

+However, the inclusion of images which are not in the public domain means that you must provide proper attribution credits to the photographers and image creators.

-Credit Tracker plugin allows to create media credits tables and adds a few additional fields not provided by Media Library.
-Media credits data can be fetched from different image agencies and shown in required format.
+The Credit Tracker plugin allows you to create Media Credits Tables, meaning you can easily track which images on your site require accreditation.
+It also adds a few additional fields to the Media Library which are not included in the original installation.
+The function of these fields is to help you fetch the credit information from different image agencies and then show it in the required format.

+The Plugin is designed to be easy-to-use and to fit easily and neatly within the current design of your website with fully customisable colours, fonts and styles.
+For the more confident designer you can also override the standard WordPress Shortcode.

-The plugin adds the following fields to all images in WordPress Media Library:
+This plugin adds the following fields to all images in WordPress Media Library:
 * Ident-Nr.
 * Source
 * Owner/Author